envisioning/vocab/vocab/xai-explainable-ai.md

 ---
 category: CORE, ARCH
+generality:
+- 0.85
+- 0.825
+- 0.8
+- 0.775
+- 0.75
+- 0.725
+- 0.7
 slug: xai
 summary: AI systems designed to provide insights into their behavior and decisions, making them transparent and understandable to humans.
 title: XAI (Explainable AI)
 ---